The Botanarchy

 “Happiness is sitting and petting my cat in the hot sun while I take a break from working in my own small garden.
 Animals bring out unconditional love and joy for me on a regular basis.”

-“Happiness is fulfillment, peace, supported, connected/interconnected, transcendent, enamored.”
+“Happiness is fulfillment, peace, supported, connected/interconnected, transcendent, enamored.”“Happiness is connection and value.”

 “It’s been a dream of mine to explore slot canyons so I took a trip to Utah and did it.
-Visually it looks like walking into a vagina, and it felt like a spiritual experience, otherworldly, and I was elated.”
+Visually it looks like walking into a vagina, and it felt like a spiritual experience, otherworldly, and I was elated.”“Happiness is gratitude.
+I think a key component of those poetic, revelatory moments of pure happiness is being overcome with gratitude for life, self, surroundings, others.”

 “A few weeks ago, I was real pandemic cranky with my house.
 Everything was too tiny, too messy, too old, too ugly, too falling apart and dirty.
 I was thinking we needed new kitchen cabinets, a new kitchen, an addition, a new house, something to take the pressure off our shambling abode.
 And then I was nursing (my son) at bedtime, and could see a sliver of hall and the kitchen from where I was sitting.
 The light was hitting my shitty kitchen cupboards and my overflowing sink, and I was hit with the body-thought that this is what happiness is.
 Not to be treacly, but I had my kid in my arms.
 I could hear my older son laughing in the kitchen where my partner was cooking dinner.
 We were all here.
 We were healthy.
 I wasn't anywhere near the despair I've been in other times.
 There was ease in the moment.
 And that moment was complete with shitty cupboards.
 Happiness is outdated and falling apart kitchen cupboards.”